 This section of the website offers organisations the ability to view information about HM Government of Gibraltar’s buying profile.

-The European Commission recommends in the Procurement Directive that contracting authorities provide information on their purchasing and procurement opportunities via a Buyer Profile.
-This facility has been incorporated in this section of the web site and serves to provide information on current and future purchasing plans and contract details.
+In line with Procurement (Public Sector Contracts) 2016, contracting authorities provide information on their purchasing and procurement opportunities electronically.
+This facility has been incorporated in this website and the Procurement eService - Supplier Network Portal, serving to provide information on current and future purchasing plans and contract details.
 By publishing this information, HM Government of Gibraltar offers organisations the opportunity to identify future prospects and access to current opportunities.

 Through its Procurement policies and procedures HM Government of Gibraltar is dedicated to improving, expanding and modernising the services it currently provides to the citizens of Gibraltar and recognises that an effective and efficient Procurement Strategy will assist with this objective.